cyberkostyan/ido/SMART-CONTRACT-SPECS.md

 ```

 ## Minting (TGE)
-The minting of tokens is automatic during crowdfunding rounds or how Swiss lawyers like to call them Token Generation Event rounds.
+The minting of tokens is automatic during crowdfunding (investing) rounds or how Swiss lawyers like to call them Token Generation Event rounds.
 The Token Generation Event (TGE) is either on or off.

 ```javascript
 bool tgeLive = false;
 ```
 If TGE is not LIVE all ETH sent to contract is automatically sent back.
+Autobouncing.

 If TGE is LIVE, all ETH sent to tokens remains in contract, and equal amount of tokens is generated.
-They are generated and distributed according to tgeSettings.
+They are generated and distributed according to tgeSettings (as in example in the beginning of this document).

 TGE automatically goes Live when there is less than 1 Token left in project multisig wallet.
 At this time ANYONE can send tokens to the contract and receive their portion of the tokens.
 Sending any amount of ETH to the token address triggers the tgeLive flag to be set to true and countdown begins.
 You can also trigger the TGE by calling a special method.